 In response to requests for information on transporting a companion animal between countries, we provide the following information:

 Please be aware that costs for transport of a dog or cat can range from USD $150 to $2000 or more, based on accommodation and airline.
 In addition, some countries have strict quarantine policies.

 To learn about quarantine policies, paperwork, vaccinations and other requirements, check with the appropriate agency (typically the Department of Agriculture) in your country.

-- For the United States.
-For commercial transport, i.e., animals who will be sold or for whom an adoption fee will be charged, visit the USDA -APHIS website.
-For animals who will not be sold or for whom no adoption fee will be charged, for example, family pets, then only Centers for Disease Control and Prevention requirements apply.
+For cases in which this suspension does not apply: “commercial” transport, i.e., animals who will be sold or re-homed, visit the USDA -APHIS website.
+For animals who will not be sold or re-homed, for example, family pets or animals who will be received by the owner, then only Centers for Disease Control and Prevention requirements apply.
 Visit the CDC website.
 Note: Individual states may also have additional regulations.
 Search your state’s website for information on bringing animals into your state.

 - For Canada

 - For the United Kingdom